Manet’s Civil Wars, part III: The Birth of Impressionism

 Manet, The Battle of the U.S.S.
 Kearsage and the C.S.S.
 Alabama, 1864

-He chose a Civil War battle scene, but not one fought by the French — his Battle of USS Kearsage and the CSS Alabama from 1864.
+He chose a Civil War battle scene, but not one fought by the French — his The Battle of USS Kearsage and the CSS Alabama from 1864.
 Of course, a painting of civil war was still a bit provocative, since the rebellion in Paris was just a few months earlier and still on everyone’s minds.

 Luckily for Manet, the judges did not make the connection and accepted Manet’s exciting “historical” sea battle for the Salon of 1872.
 And, unlike his infamous paintings of the 1860s (Le Déjeuner sur l’herbe and Olympia), this canvas even earned him some positive reviews.
 Viewers talked of its “grandeur;” one critic calling it a “magnificent marine painting.”